Finding Mr. Right

 Consistent condom usage is still one the most effective ways to stop HIV transmission.
 But if you’re starting to have conversations about taking condoms off in your mixed-status relationship, have an open and honest discussion with your partner about ways of reducing the risk of HIV transmission and these other things to consider:

 - Stay Adherent to HIV Meds: Regular viral load testing will determine if the ART the HIV positive person is using is working.
-Taking HIV meds that are shown to reduce viral load to undetectable levels every day, without missing doses, will help reduce the risk of transmission to the negative partner – although the risk is not zero.
+Taking HIV meds that are shown to reduce viral load to undetectable levels every day, without missing doses, will reduce the risk of transmission to the negative partner.

 - Consider Pre-Exposure Prophylaxis or PrEP: PrEP is a pill taken once a day by the HIV negative partner that has been shown to prevent HIV infection by 92 – 99%.
 PrEP must be taken every day to be as effective as possible.
-The combination between someone positive who is “undetectable” and someone negative and on PrEP has shown that the risk of transmission is extremely low – although the risk is not zero.
+The combination between someone positive who is “undetectable” and someone negative and on PrEP has shown that the risk of transmission is extremely low.

 - Reduce Higher Risk Sexual Activity: Unprotected, receptive anal sex is the highest risk sexual activity for HIV transmission.
 If you’re thinking of taking off the condoms and want to continue to have anal sex, having sex that isn’t “rough” and using ample amounts of lube can reduce microscopic tearing that can open the door to HIV infection.
-Also, consider engaging more in lower risk activities such as sensual massages, mutual masturbation and/or oral sex that have a lower risk of HIV transmission – although the risk is not zero.
+Also, consider engaging more in lower risk activities such as sensual massages, mutual masturbation and/or oral sex that have a lower risk of HIV transmission.

 - Are you REALLY monogamous?: If your relationship is open, regular HIV testing for the negative partner is critical, as well as regular STD testing for both partners.
 STDs increase the likelihood of becoming infected with HIV for the negative partner and can increase the viral load in the positive partner, increasing the risk of transmission.
 If you’re straying outside of the relationship and aren’t being honest with your partner about it, use protection to reduce the risk of bringing STDs into the relationship and maintain a steady STD testing schedule (every 3 months).